Percona Everest installation and workflow¶

 ClusterServiceVersion

-, deploying all components that make up the database operator. -
+, deploying all components that comprise the database operator. -

-The Percona operator detects the deployment resource of the database operator and reconciles the DatabaseEngine CR of the corresponding type.
+The Percona Everest operator detects the database operator’s deployment resource and reconciles the DatabaseEngine CR of the corresponding type.

 -

-During the reconciliation process, the Percona operator detects the installed version and queries Percona’s Version Service to fetch supported engine versions.
+During reconciliation, the Percona Everest operator detects the installed database operator version and queries Percona’s Version Service to fetch supported engine versions.

 Example